 Carpenter bees are solitary bees, and their reproductive potential is not nearly as great as the social bees and wasps.
 Each generation has about 6-10 individuals.

-SIGNS OF A CARPENTER BEE INFESTATION
+SIGNS OF AN INFESTATION

 Carpenter bees are important pollinators and are very useful in providing this beneficial service to agriculture, plant growers and fruit producers.
 However, they are also a nuisance and, given time, may cause structural damage resulting from their gallery and borehole excavations.
 Other nuisances or damage includes: